weaviate/weaviate-io/developers/weaviate/concepts/search/vector-search.md

 This integration abstracts the vector generation process from the user, allowing the user to focus on building applications and performing searches without worrying about the vector generation process.

+:::info Vectorizer configuration is immutable

 Once it is set, the vectorizer cannot be changed for a collection.
-This is to ensure that the vectors are generated consistently and that the search results are meaningful.
-If you need to change the vectorizer, you will need to create a new collection with the desired vectorizer, and [migrate the data to the new collection](../../manage-data/migrate.mdx).
+This ensures that the vectors are generated consistently and stay compatible.
+If you need to change the vectorizer, you must create a new collection with the desired vectorizer, and [migrate the data to the new collection](../../manage-data/migrate.mdx).

-:::info Named vectors and vectorizer models
-Where [named vectors](../data.md#multiple-vectors-named-vectors) are used, each named vector can have its own vectorizer model.
 :::

 #### Manual vectors when vectorizer is configured